Thomas Scott-Ellis, 8th Baron Howard de Walden: Collecting and interests

+Collaboration on two further operas, "The Children of Don" (first performed at the London Opera House, conducted by Arthur Nikisch, on 15 June 1912 - postponed from 12 June) and "Bronwen", brought about the completion of Holbrooke's most ambitious project, a trilogy under the collective title "The Cauldron of Annwn" setting Scott-Ellis' versions of tales from the Welsh "Mabinogion".
+Until his death in 1946, Scott-Ellis effectively acted as patron to Holbrooke, subsidising performances and publication of many of his works.His passion was to do with literature from the medieval period, especially Welsh literature.
+He participated in writing in the National Eisteddfod of Wales, in particular to do with the fables of the Mabinogion.

 Dispute with John Lewis

 John Lewis of the eponymous department store on Oxford Street engaged in a protracted legal dispute with de Walden, his ground landlord, over the Holles Street premises.
 The litigation went through the courts for twenty-three years and cost Lewis £40,000.
 At one point John Lewis was sent to Brixton Jail for contempt of court, and de Walden sued him for libel following his erection of placards at his stores.
 The case was eventually settled amicably.

 Family

-In 1912, Lord Howard de Walden married Margherita Dorothy van Raalte (CBE, DStJ, born 1890 died 1974); herself a collector of antiquities.
+In 1912 Howard de Walden married Margherita Dorothy van Raalte, herself a collector of antiquities.
 Their six children were: